Gui-Yom/hlbc/README.md

 - Gui to render the graph on in real time
 - Gui to render everything
 - C API to integrate with other tools
+- Text search engine to search for strings and names